Alieke Tuin

-Alieke Tuin (born 24 January 2001) is a Dutch professional footballer who plays as a left winger or left-back for Eredivisie club Twente.
-She has represented the Netherlands at youth international level.
+Alieke Tuin (born 24 January 2001) is a Dutch professional footballer who plays as a left-back for RB Leipzig in the Bundesliga.
+She has represented the Netherlands at youth international level and played in the Eredivisie from 2020 to 2026.

 Club career

 Tuin started her professional career at SC Heerenveen, signing in May 2020.
 She had played for the club's youth program for several years after playing for youth clubs with Hunsingo and VV Winsum.
 She debuted in the first match of the 2020–21 Eredivisie season, playing the final five minutes of a 2–0 victory at Excelsior on 6 September.
 She played in 19 match, starting once, topping out at 61 minutes in that start against VV Alkmaar.

 For the 2021–22 season, she transferred to VV Alkmaar.
 She scored her first Eredivisie goal in her second match with Alkmaar, the lone goal in a 1–0 win over ADO Den Haag on 3 September.
-Tuin started all but one of Alkmaar's matches in her one season with the club, scoring 3 goals.
+Tuin started all but one of Alkmaar's matches in her one season with the club, scoring three goals.

 Tuin joined Fortuna Sittard for the 2022–23 season.
-She scored 4 goals in two seasons in Sittard, starting all 44 of her club's Eredivisie matches.
+She scored four goals in two seasons in Sittard, starting all 44 of her club's Eredivisie matches.
 She began playing more left back in October 2022 because she believed she had a clearer path to make the Dutch national team at that position.

 In March 2024, Tuin announced her move to FC Twente for the 2024–25 season on a two-year contract.
 Her first goal for the Tukkers came on 18 September 2024 in a Champions League qualifying round match against ŽNK Osijek in Croatia.
 She scored another goal one week later when Osijek visited Enschede.
 She scored her first Eredivise goal for Twente against her former club, Fortuna Sittard, on 18 January 2025.

+In April 2026, Tuin signed with RB Leipzig, agreeing to play for the Frauen-Bundesliga club through 2029.